Charles Atangana: World War I

-They reached Spanish Guinea in February and surrendered to the unaligned representatives of Spain under the Restoration.
+They reached Spanish Guinea in February and surrendered to the unaligned representatives of Spain.
 The Spanish government of Álvaro Figueroa Torres gave the Beti land to settle and agreed to transport the Germans to the nearby island of Fernando Po.
 Atangana and members of his family accompanied them.
 In 1918, the Germans sent Atangana and six other chiefs to Spain, where they would witness if necessary that the Germans had treated their African subjects humanely.
 In September 1919, Atangana had an audience with King Alfonso XIII of Spain and urged him to support the Germans in these proceedings.
 Atangana remained in Madrid for two years and stayed a month in Barcelona to retrieve money he had deposited through the Basel Mission.

 Meanwhile, Ewondo lands came under the administration of the French Third Republic under a League of Nations mandate.
 Atangana, now known by the French version of his name, Charles, wrote the French government to swear his allegiance and demand readmittance to his homeland.
 He received his wish in June 1920 and arrived in Douala on 28 November 1920.